NamelessPerson/stengine/README.md

 This will run the simple unit tests for the utilities library.

 ## Todo
-Current planned action items before next version
+Current planned action items before first full version

 - Settings Manager
 - Input Manager